revcx/revc/README.md

 </details>

 ## Overview
-MPEG-5 Essential Video Coding (EVC) baseline profile is royalty-free, which includes only technologies that are more than 20 years old or that were submitted with a royalty-free declaration.
+MPEG-5 Essential Video Coding (EVC) baseline profile is royalty-free.
+It includes only technologies that are more than 20 years old or that were submitted with a royalty-free declaration.
 Compared to H.264/AVC (JM19.0), MPEG-5 EVC (ETM baseline) provides about 30% BD-rate reduction with comparable computation complexity.

 REVC is a Rust-based EVC (baseline) video codec implementation.